datacarpentry/semester-biology/exercises/Sql-updating-records.md

 ---
 layout: exercise
-title: SQL - Updating records
+title: SQL - Updating Records
 ---

 Add the following note to the FieldNotes table in the Portal database